bootique/bootique-aws/README.md

 Minimal footprint and quick startup time of Bootique makes it a perfect technology for writing [AWS Lambdas in Java](https://docs.aws.amazon.com/lambda/latest/dg/lambda-java.html).
-Instead of a "main" class in a normal app, you would implement a Lambda "handler" with Bootique stack in it:
+Instead of a "main" class in a normal app, you would implement a Lambda "handler" with Bootique runtime included in it:
 ```java
 public class MyHandler implements RequestHandler<Object, String> {